KC HiLiTES

-KC HiLiTES, Inc is a manufacturer of off-road lighting based in Williams, Arizona.
+KC HiLiTES, Inc is a manufacturer of off-road lighting and roof racks, based in Williams, Arizona.

 History

 The company was founded in 1970 in Saugus, California by Peter Kim Brown and his wife Carol Brown, and named using their initials.
 They were spurred to start the company when Peter began using landing lights from aircraft adapted to fit his truck, and realized that the way they were mounted would not stand up to the rigors of use of the off-road community of race buggies and pickups.
 Available lighting at the time was limited to 55-watt halogen lamps that were in Brown's words, "really disappointing in the desert".
 Initially he made a few sets for friends, but eventually began working with neighbors out of his garage assembling the lights, building the wiring harnesses and selling the packages to off-roaders and local shops.
 In 1974, the company was moved to Williams, Arizona where it remains today.
 Many race teams use KC's lamps, included pioneers Walker Evans and Ivan Stewart.
 Peter's step-son Michael Dehaas was the company owner for over a decade after purchasing it in 2004, and it is now owned by family members - Alan, Andy, and Mike.